tmr08c/tmr08c.github.io/content/blog/2020/stages-of-debugging-third-party-libraries/index.md

 ### Code

 As alluded to above, the next stage of debugging for me is code hunting on GitHub.
 It took me a while to get comfortable doing this, and I wish I started this sooner.
-I think my hesitation to hunt through code was a form of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) - I wasn't "good enough" to understand the code written by the "real" developers that make packages.
+I think my hesitation to hunt through code was a form of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) - I wasn't "good enough" to understand the code written by the "real" developers that make these libraries I am using.

 As I've worked to incorporate looking at code on GitHub into my toolbelt, I've found I usually can understand what's going on in the code.
 Sure, there are projects with codebases that can be tricky to get my head around, but more often than not I can answer my troubleshooting question by hunting down the functionality I am trying to work with.